marinacchavez89/marinacchavez89/README.md

 - 👋 Hi, I’m Marina Celeste Chávez
 - 👀 I’m interested in learn to program.
-- 🌱 I’m currently learning to be full stack web developer junior in Argentina Programa
+- 🌱 I’m currently learning to be full stack developer junior in  @maxiprograma
 - 📫 How to reach me in Instagram @marinachavez_

 <!---